plaintextcapital/netlifycms/content/blog/plaintext-quarterly-letter-choppy-waters-clear-skies.md

 This can also be seen clearly in the volatility term structure.
 6-month volatility is far more expensive than 1-month volatility.
 Notice the last three times the reading was this low - September 20, 2021, January 2, 2023, and September 25, 2023.
 In the month following each event, Bitcoin went up 40%, 40% and 28%, respectively.
 Currently, the market has fallen asleep and is ignoring the potential for an enormous move in the next few months.

 ![](https://lh7-us.googleusercontent.com/docsz/AD_4nXdprnxPJPP4SPCCMWAj6dXD_c1YiCZJ_4P1jw5WTYxN1vIg7RmOk7LXk80VCNsLjoCQ9yE-ZFsNlC0mQb2NYysq1EHrJvJ20VmdJCERb7GHH9F12DvnJx9g7d5QPiFErdi9Xbscd0T8RTBlxkNRdsO5-WED?key=ZGkTN2OMO3khfvc1xkGLpQ)

 Sentiment around altcoins has rarely been poorer, and with good reason.
 Over the last three months, only 6% of alts have outperformed Bitcoin.
 This recent trend has led many to believe altcoin outperformance is a relic of the past.
 I strongly disagree.
 For one, crypto is wildly reflexive because it’s so inherently financial.
 The fundamentals of altcoins lag price.
 DeFi is the best example of this.
 As prices rise, trading volume and collateral amounts increase, bringing more revenue to DeFi protocols.
 It’s only a matter of time before we see huge outperformance in alts.
 If everyone is already positioned defensively on alts, then there aren’t many marginal sellers to keep pushing down prices.

 ![](https://lh7-us.googleusercontent.com/docsz/AD_4nXccAnO8-Ed3J8dhU-I5l-1x9OLbPJ4a1iis2iyMM4WpmHRg8Ej7VCMv9hsSljCO1yIIRA8WqK00cEbCUDKa0MO2kz5dXtNwZZtcIURMRL-Qu6oR6QlWuj5y-8ctOVQl3zfgQIoqfBPdGK5Vxbmpl7WiT58A?key=ZGkTN2OMO3khfvc1xkGLpQ)

 But not all altcoins will outperform.
 There will continue to be high dispersion in the crypto markets because so many assets are emerging daily, cannibalizing weak performers.
 We’re focused on two distinct approaches:

 1. Find asymmetric liquid opportunities at the very early stages.
 Last year, we used this approach to identify projects in the AI space, such as Bittensor and Nosana, and consumer projects like Sanko Game Corp.
 2. Identify assets that have found product-market fit and demonstrate sustainable growth.
 Solana and Maker might fall into this bucket; they’re well-known but are market leaders in their respective categories with positive trending metrics.
 In general, the DeFi market offers some attractive opportunities, given how cheaply priced projects are now relative to their revenues.
-The chart below shows Maker’s price-to-sales ratio of 7.3 despite a major price jump over the last year
+The chart below shows Maker’s price-to-sales ratio of 7.3 despite a major price jump over the last year.

 ![](https://lh7-us.googleusercontent.com/docsz/AD_4nXdLz6pjDFDl0RB4zStOg7-b9B58v3kJO5g_zygxyUhZjUfgaIWZObikRxji1Zt9VcQtp3YGgQtmBCjTlwuuJlG7Y42YGYfeQjkgTqoneQy-eynAOQS1vXNijsnM36SHESZa5q-8x_ukZkTVMF4JxVzvMPgD?key=ZGkTN2OMO3khfvc1xkGLpQ)